KhalidAdan/personal-site/blogs/black-panther-reading-order.md

 > After a difficult war with the Intergalactic Empire of Wakanda, King T'Challa returned home to find Wakanda—and his place in it—greatly changed in his absence.
 A king is called to make tough decisions, but T'Challa's choices in the wake of this change saw him ousted from the Avengers and exiled from Wakanda.

-You're all caught up and can start reading the new series!
+You're all caught up (as of today) and can start reading the new series!
 Have fun!